 John Anderton: “Because my mother gave them to me.”

 Every time I re-watch this film, I seem to focus on something different in it.
 Early on, because I’m a parent, the loss of the child in the film weighed on me.
 Later, the philosophical aspects drew me in — especially the if we could… would or should we prevent what’s about to happen.
 The effects of which only seem to bring new uncertainties upon later circumspection.
 Nowadays, it is the film’s subversive undertow of religion, artfully employed, which intrigues me.
-Is it perfect film, you ask?
+Is it a perfect film, you ask?
 Well… the simple answer is no.

 The (former) system admin in me is driven a bit crazy by whoever manages Precrime’s IT security infrastructure, that’s for sure.